 In a collaborative divorce, the spouses negotiate a settlement with the understanding (as confirmed in a binding agreement) that they will work in good faith to resolve their differences without going to court.
 The collaborative model adds structure to the divorce process without the costs, formalities, and deadlines of litigation, and is an option worth considering for spouses who have significant assets or whose circumstances are likely to lead to a complicated divorce.

 For some couples, litigation may be the only option.
 Whether negotiation is a non-starter or spouses reach an impasse during the divorce process, if they are unable to come to terms on their own, they will need to go to court.
-At Hirsch & Ehlenberger PC, while we seek to resolve our clients’ divorces amicably whenever possible, our divorce attorneys in Fairfax County are also deeply experienced in divorce litigation.
+At Hirsch & Ehlenberger PC, while we seek to resolve our clients’ divorces amicably whenever possible, our lawyers are also deeply experienced in divorce litigation.

 Key Issues That You Are Likely to Face During Your Divorce

 Regardless of the method used, when going through a divorce, spouses will face a number of complex issues with both legal and financial implications.
 While Virginia law imposes guidelines and requirements that govern many aspects of the divorce process, spouses – particularly when they are able to work together – have a significant degree of flexibility when it comes to dividing their assets and establishing provisions for financial support and child custody.
 The key to mitigating the risk of post-divorce disputes is to be as comprehensive as possible.
-Our divorce lawyers in Reston ensure that our clients have addressed all of the issues requiring resolution during the divorce process.
+Our law firm ensures that our clients have addressed all of the issues requiring resolution during the divorce process.

 In most circumstances, the primary issues that require resolution during a divorce include: